anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Certification requests are data structures containing the information from a requester for a CA to create a certificate.
   The certification request format in BRSKI is PKCS#10 {{RFC2986}}.
-  In PKCS#10, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
+  In PKCS#10, the structure is signed to ensure integrity protection and POP of the private key of the requester that corresponds to the contained public key.
   In the application examples, this POP alone is not sufficient.
   A POI is also required for the certification request and therefore the certification request needs to be additionally bound to the existing credential of the pledge (IDevID).
   This binding supports the authorization decision for the certification request and may be provided directly with the certification request.